mattclifford1/IQM-Vis/README.md

+# IQM-VIS
-# Image Quality Metric User Interface
+Image Quality Metric Visualision

-Extendable user interface for assessment of image transformations on image metrics
+Extendable user interface for the assessment of transformations on image metrics.

 ## Minimal Example of API
 Define image path and name: